capitual/react-native-capface/README.md

 <hr/>

-## Limitations and Features
+## Limitations, Features or Camera Problems

-See the [native implementation](./NATIVE_IMPLEMENTATION.md) to learn more about the limitations and features that will need improving in the CapfaceSdk.
+See the [native implementation](./NATIVE_IMPLEMENTATION.md) to learn more about the limitations and features that will need improving in the `react-native-capface-sdk`.

 <hr/>